Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Cleveland has 87 active public transport stops offering a mix of train and bus services.
-These are served by 36 routes, facilitating 2,198 weekly passenger trips in total.
-Transport accessibility is rated as good, with residents typically located 253 meters from the nearest stop.
-Most residents commute outward due to its residential nature.
-Cars remain the dominant transport mode at 89%, with an average of 1.3 vehicles per dwelling.
-According to the 2021 Census, 17.8% of residents work from home, potentially influenced by COVID-19 conditions.
+Cleveland has 87 active public transport stops, offering a mix of train and bus services.
+These are served by 36 routes, collectively facilitating 2,198 weekly passenger trips.
+Transport accessibility is rated good, with residents typically located 253 meters from the nearest stop.
+Most residents commute outward, with car being the dominant mode at 89%.
+Vehicle ownership averages 1.3 per dwelling.
+According to the 2021 Census, 17.8% of residents work from home, which may reflect COVID-19 conditions.

-Service frequency averages 314 trips daily across all routes, equating to approximately 25 weekly trips per individual stop.
+Service frequency averages 314 trips per day across all routes, equating to approximately 25 weekly trips per stop.

 Frequently Asked Questions - Transport